core-interaction/core-interaction.github.io/syllabus.md

 #### Weeks 10–15

 In our final unit, we will focus on creating advanced, multi-page layouts with grid systems, prototyping their flows, and exploring typography’s usage as interface elements for navigating a website.

-This unit, and the semester, will culminate with Project 3: *Binding*, which will be presented in class on November 23.
+*This unit, and the semester, will culminate with Project 3: <em>Binding</em>, which will be presented in class on November 23.*

 #### Readings